huizezhang-sherry/ETC4860/README.md

 | Keane   | AU17 | /    |
 | Kiefel  | AU25 | AU45 |
 | Nettle  | AU01 | AU07 |

+These are the results from inspecting the action units visually and they should also be reflected thorugh the coefficients of the relevant models
+\[see stage 3 modelling\].

 \#\#\# 2.2 What can we learn from the intensity variable of the action unit?